-The World Telecommunication Standardization Assembly (Montreal, 2000),
+The World Telecommunication Standardization Assembly (Montreal, 2000; Florianópolis, 2004),

-- a) that, in accordance with No. 197C in Article 14A of the Convention, the duties of TSAG shall include, inter alia, to review strategies and priorities for activities in the Telecommunication Standardization Sector; - b) that, in accordance with Resolutions 71 and 72 adopted by the Plenipotentiary Conference (Minneapolis, 1998) concerning strategic issues, TSAG will provide advice on the Strategic Plan and the goals, strategies and priorities for the Sector, including recommendations to adjust the plan in light of changes in the telecommunication environment, that the Union, and ITU-T in particular, is faced with the challenge to remain an active and effective international forum where Member States, Sector Members and Associates work together to encourage the development of global telecommunications and to facilitate universal access to telecommunication and information services in order to provide to people everywhere the opportunity to participate in and benefit from the global information society and economy, invites Member States and Sector Members to continue to contribute their insights on the strategic plan and priorities of ITU-T to the TSAG strategic planning process, instructs TSAG
+- a) that, in accordance with No. 197C of the ITU Convention, the duties of the Telecommunication Standardization Advisory Group (TSAG) shall include, inter alia, to review strategies and priorities for activities in the ITU Telecommunication Standardization Sector (ITU-T); - b) that, in accordance with Resolutions 71 and 72 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference concerning strategic issues, TSAG will provide advice on the strategic plan and the goals, strategies and priorities for the Sector, including recommendations to adjust the plan in light of changes in the telecommunication environment, that the Union, and ITU-T in particular, is faced with the challenge to remain an active and effective international forum where Member States, Sector Members and Associates work together to encourage the development of global telecommunications and to facilitate universal access to telecommunication and information services in order to provide to people everywhere the opportunity to participate in and benefit from the global information society and economy, resolves to invite Member States and Sector Members to continue to contribute their insights on the strategic plan and priorities of ITU-T to the TSAG strategic planning process, instructs the Telecommunication Standardization Advisory Group